srvk/DiViMe/README.md

 # Checking your installation

-The very first time you use DiViMe, it is a good idea to run a quickstart test:
+The very first time you use DiViMe, it is a good idea to run a quickstart test, which will be performed using the public files from the ACLEW Starter set (Bergelson et al., 2017):

 1. Open a terminal
 2. Navigate inside the DiViMe folder